 East Sussex boasts some of England's most idyllic landscapes, making it the perfect place for avid walkers.
 Both the Vanguard Way and the South Downs Way pass through Alfriston - with the latter even making its way through our very front door.
 The George offers the perfect pitstop after a long days hike in the beautiful Sussex countryside.
-Check out our blog for some of our favourite walks.

 With a large number of the infamous Bloomsbury Group calling Sussex their home, just five minutes from the village is Charleston Farmhouse.
 Home to Vanessa Bell and Duncan Grant - whose beautiful murals can be found in nearby Berwick church - Charleston is alive with avant garde history.
 Their Literary Festival takes place annually within the beautifully cultivated gardens.